relaxdiego/pip-tools-demo/README.md

 # Saner Dependency Management in Python

-This is the companion repo to my video talking about a better way to manage dependencies in Python.
+This is the companion repo to my [YouTube video](https://youtu.be/aWVzR296XcU) talking about a better way to manage dependencies in Python.

 ## Prepare Your Python Environment